VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 ## Issue #3: Items mapping

 When I work with View Model and `RecyclerView`,
-I usually transform list of domain object to list of view objects in View Model.
+I usually transform a list of domain objects to a list of view objects in View Model.
 If items appearance depends on data in domain object it usually different types of view object.
 Recycler View maps different view objects to different views.
 View model can add additional items like headers or